joshtanenbaum/workshop-frontend-framework/README.md

 ```
 Notice our page title!
 At the end of this workshop, we'll be able to search and "vue" movies!
 Haha, get it?
 Since it's a pun on Vue?
 Funny, right???
 Okay, nevermind.

 It is generally best practice to download `Vue` through `npm`.
-However, since we're trying to avoid making the setup an extra headache for the setup, we will simplify it a bit and include it as a `<script>` element instead.
+However, since we're trying to avoid making the setup an extra headache for this workshop, we will simplify it a bit and include it as a `<script>` element instead.
 Here, copy the following script inside the `<body>` part.
 We'll also link in our external main.js file
 ```html
 <script src="https://unpkg.com/vue"></script>
 <script src="main.js"></script>